TrevisanGMW/gt-tools/docs/README.md

 <img src="./media/gt_retarget_assistant.jpg" align="right"
      alt="GT Retarget Assistant GUI">

-<p>This script applies patches to a HumanIK Mocap character while it's been transferred to a Biped Rig (Created using GT Biped Auto Rigger)
+<p>This script applies patches while HumanIK motion capture animation is transferred to a rig created with GT Biped Auto Rigger.
 <br>For this script to work, the target rig should have a custom rig defined under HumanIK.</p>

 <ul>